 - Other seasonal fruits or berries would be equally as delicious to use in this recipe.
 I am partial to berries over stone fruits, but use what you like!

 - If you’re like me and only buy fresh berries a few times a season as a treat, you can definitely use frozen berries in place of the fresh raspberries.
 I often buy the largest bags of frozen mixed berries that the store offers as they’re more economical and good and nutritious during all seasons.
-If you do go the frozen berry route, take them out to thaw for at least an hour before using or defrost them in the microwave before using in the recipe.
+If you do go the frozen berry route, take them out to thaw for at least 30 minutes before using or defrost them in the microwave quickly.

 - Please don’t be scared of the full-fat coconut milk I call for in this recipe!
 I generally like to use any kind of plant milk in my chia pudding and it’s perfectly adequate but occasionally using canned coconut milk instead makes for a luscious mousse-like pudding that keeps me full for much longer due to the higher fat content.